zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 In this section, we’ll install Riak and build a four node cluster running on your local machine.
 For production deployments, Basho [[recommends a minimum of five nodes|http://basho.com/blog/technical/2012/04/27/Why-Your-Riak-Cluster-Should-Have-At-Least-Five-Nodes/]].
-For simplicity, this tutorial uses three.
+For simplicity, this tutorial uses four.

 ## Dependencies